MooM00/ae6/docs/README.md

 #### magic base node : "__meta"
 This must contain the key
 `game_file` : `short name of the story`
   			If this is missing, ae6 will die.

-The may also contain the following keys:
+It may also contain the following optional keys:
 `game_file_compatability` : `some meaningful compatability string`
   			This is used to decide if a save game is valid for this story.
   			It must be an exact match to the save file.
   			It defaults to the same value as `game_file`
 `base_attr` : `[ 'attr1', 'attr2',....]`
   			Extra attributes that items can have
   			Base attributes	* can only exist in base nodes.
   					* will be included in save files
   					* can be updated by the game
   			The built-in base attributes are:
   				`type`, `name`, `location`
 `find_attr` : `[ 'findattr1', 'findattr2',....]`
   			Extra attributes that items can have.
   			Find attributes	* can exist in any node
   					* will not be included in savefiles
   					* cannot be updaed by the game
 You can also update any 'system' attribute.
 The most common to change are:
 `room` : `starting_room`  Default is 'introduction'
 `prompt_default` : `input prompt`
   			Default is `:> `
   			If the game changes `prompt`, it is automatically reset to
   			`prompt_default` at the next action.

 #### magic base node : "__common_actions" (geCommon.pm)
 This contains a list of actions that will be used many times.